niallw23/pands-project/README.md

 When I got this to work I wanted to do another one for the sepal width but this time change the colors.
 I tried using a color= instruction but quickly returned an error.
 This brought me to learning about palettes and I was able to modify the examples I looked at to change the colour of the plots for my own one. [^13]
 When I got this functioning, I then completed box plots for the last two classes - this time visualising the difference across species in petal length and width.
 I think it was useful to be able to see the species compared by each class.

+## Frequency of different values
+One of the example analyses I looked at on the iris data set [^14] had some interesting frequency histograms of different features and values.
+I initially tried to recreate one for the classes in the set using a bar chart (as opposed to repeating earlier histogram code) but it obviously returned a fairly simple 50-50-50 result.
+So I decided to use this code to look at the petal length instead and see were there many results of the same length.
+I used the value.counts code and assigned it to the petal length column.
+It returned a bar chart with the values in descneding order and showed that 1.5 was the most common value.
+It was a more interesting use of the code in this case as opposed to showing something we would be familiar with from the raw data.

+## Pairplot
+Another visualisation that I found interesting was the use of pairplot as explored in this data analysis [^15].
+It plotted all of the columns relationships against each other and I thought it was a really good summary visualisation.
+It also makes it possible for easy comparisons and to identify any patterns or insights by seeing the data laid out in such a manner.
+It was also very easy code to understand and include - the only real alteration I had to make was to the title of the column I wanted to analyse.

+## Heatmap

 ### References

 [^1] https://en.wikipedia.org/wiki/Iris_flower_data_set